GSA/fedramp-gov/pages/challenge.md

 <hr>
 <div id="opportunity">
 <h2>OPPORTUNITY</h2>
-<p>As technology evolves, it is important that federal Agencies manage information systems to address and mitigate security risks.
+<p>As technology evolves, it is important that federal agencies manage information systems to address and mitigate security risks.
 We want to ensure FedRAMP continuously explores initiatives in support of a modern, efficient, and effective authorization process in an effort to reduce time and cost, without compromising cybersecurity rigor.</p>

 <p>This challenge provides FedRAMP’s stakeholders and the cloud security community at large the opportunity to directly inform and contribute ideas in support of a new approach to risk assessments and security authorization for cloud products and services.</p>
 </div>